Mika @ Rocher de Palmer, Bordeaux 11/2012

 Just a few words about the show in Bordeaux, France.
 I decided to travel to Bordeax last minute but still before we heard Mika is having a massive cold.
-I realized he might cancel the show but I already had my tickets so I traveled first to Paris and then to Bordeaux (the trip felt really long, I admit that sometimes I do regret my quick decisions!).
-I finally arrived Bordeaux and was happy to meet some French fans at the venue on Sunday (thank you Leila, Virginie and Julie!) and we had a nice chat before the girls went to their choir rehearsals (they were all chosen to the choir for the show).
+I realized he might cancel the show but I already had my tickets so I traveled first to Paris and then to Bordeaux.
+The trip felt really long but I finally arrived and was happy to meet some French fans at the venue on Sunday (thank you Leila, Virginie and Julie!) and we had a nice chat before the girls went to their choir rehearsals.
 The queueing was very relaxed and organized, the line was totally calm and direct (if you have seen some chaotic French queueing – this was the opposite) and the venue security was strict and effective.
-Looked like the people were going to a Sunday brunch and no one was in a hurry!
+Looked like the people were going to a Sunday brunch and no one was in a hurry.

-Mika was a little bit late and the crew did their best to keep people entertained having a small disco and a homemade light show (lol, crazy, funny people, love them all).
+Mika was a little bit late and the crew did their best to keep people entertained having a small disco and a homemade light show.
 Finally we saw the band, then Mika and the show started with the opening and Soleil.
 We could hear he still had a flu but he had seen a doctor before the show and his voice was surprisingly good considering he was not feeling 100 % well.
-I had decided to not take any pics, just as a gesture (because he was not well, and who wants people to take pics when not well).
-He looked gorgeous and not ill at all but I still decided not to take any pics and just enjoy the show every possible way.
+I had decided to not take any pics, just as a gesture because Mika was not well.
+He looked gorgeous and not ill at all but I did according to my plan and just enjoyed the show.

 The band was fab.
-Max was improvising more than usually (dancing, climbing on the piano) and we saw even Tim dancing (hahah, poor man, he didn’t have any other choice, but it was a lot fun and we loved it).
-The band needs to be very sharp with him, he can be very spontaneous on stage, but they seem to adore him and they all are becoming more spontaneous show after show.
-I was in front row next to Julie’s mom and she had a great time watching the show and her daughter on stage!
+Max was improvising more than usually (dancing, climbing on the piano) and we saw even Tim dancing.
+The band needs to be very sharp with Mika, he can be very spontaneous on stage.
+I was in front row next to Julie’s mom and she had a great time watching the show and her daughter on stage.
 The choir did well and was singing as much as they could.
 A lovely and amazingly polite young French fan (who I had met in Nice back stage) was behind me with his mother and was so much fun to have a little chat and laugh to our funny memories from Nice.
 Also, I was really happy to meet Axie after the show (it’s been a long time, wishing her all the best from the bottom of my heart).

-I hope no one saw my facial expressions during the show, I probably looked way too happy and laughing, surprised (like when he was doing his huge jump) and even a bit scared (he almost fell off the piano once).
-My trip back home was more difficult than usually (okay, it was a pain, I felt I was running from France to Finland) but I was very happy have one more gig memory before the tour is over, as it soon is.
+I hope no one saw my facial expressions during the show, I probably looked way too happy and laughing, surprised (when Mika was doing his huge jump) and even a bit scared (he almost fell off the piano once).
+My trip back home was more difficult than usually, I felt I was running from France to Finland, but I was very happy have one more gig memory before the tour is over, as it soon is.